rfreebern/zeitgeist.css/README.md

 zeitgeist.css
 =============

 zeitgeist.css is a crowdsourced, extendable basic CSS file that imparts a design based on current design aesthetics to any simple HTML file, such as those produced by compiling [markdown][1].
+[The zeitgeist.css home page][9] is an example of a simple markdown-based page using zeitgeist.css.

 zeitgeist.css has the following goals: